 To plan a holiday vacation

-To organize Go-Green initiatives
+To organise Go-Green initiatives

 To perform cosmetic surgery